 Customer Reference/ID B107J1EU6H4505L

 Click buttons above for information about each work.

 Responses from audiences and critics alike have been extremely positive.
 Listen to his music and peruse the scores on this site or watch video on youtube

 Joe's composition style is post-modern classical.
 He creates and makes extensive use of memorable melodies and motifs.
-His particular strengths are orchestration, graceful vocal writing (he is a singer himself) and dramatic structure.
-He has the rare ability to be able to create large scale opera and never bore an audience.
-He particularly admires (he would say 'sits at the feet of') Puccini, Janacek, Britten and John Adams.The music is published by Robosoft Music - click button above for music sales.
+His particular strengths are orchestration, graceful vocal writing and dramatic structure (he is a singer and actor himself).
+He has the rare ability to be able to create large scale stage works and never bore an audience.
+He particularly admires (he would say 'sits at the feet of') Puccini, Janacek, Britten, John Adams, Bernstein and Richard Rogers.

 'The Tempest' - A contemporary classical grand opera.
 Much appreciated by the audiences at Guildford Opera's premiere performance.